troykelly/hacs-amberelectric/README.md

 See electricity damand, renewable generation and pricing for your area courtesy of [Amber Electric](https://www.amberelectric.com.au/).

+### Note

+The Amber Electric API is returning strange (potentially inaccurate) data at the moment.
+This information should be as a point of interest, but nothing more.
+Some day, Amber Electric are releasing a new API - maybe they will fix the issue then.
+Who knows.

 ## Live Australian Electricity Pricing

 You **do not** need to be an Amber Electric customer to see live pricing for your area.